 Applicants must have earned a PhD degree in Actuarial Science, Statistics or a related area with a clearly demonstrated outstanding record of excellence in research and teaching.
-We are seeking exceptional candidates with research interests in Actuarial Science, whose research and teaching interests complement and strengthen our existing departmental research areas https://www.statistics.utoronto.ca/research.
+We are seeking exceptional candidates with research interests in Actuarial Science, whose research and teaching interests complement and strengthen our existing departmental research areas https://www.statistics.utoronto.ca/our-research/about-our-research.
 Research topics of interest include, but are not limited to, insurance statistics, insurance data analytics, risk and loss modelling in insurance, or insurance risk management.
-Professional actuarial qualifications recognized by the Society of Actuaries and the Canadian Institute of Actuaries would be considered an important asset.
+Professional actuarial qualifications recognized by the Society of Actuaries or the Casualty Actuarial Society, and the Canadian Institute of Actuaries would be considered an important asset.

 Candidates will have an established international reputation and will be expected to sustain and lead innovative and independent research at the highest international level and to maintain an outstanding, competitive, and externally funded research program.
 Experience working with, teaching, or mentoring diverse groups or diverse students is an asset.

-Candidates must provide evidence of research excellence which can be demonstrated by a record of sustained high-impact contributions and publications in top-ranked and field relevant journals, the submitted research statement, presentations at significant conferences, distinguished awards and accolades, and other noteworthy activities that contribute to the visibility and prominence of the discipline, as well as strong endorsements from referees of high standing.
+Candidates must provide evidence of research excellence, which can be demonstrated by a record of publications in top-ranked and field-related journals, the submitted research statement, presentations at significant conferences, awards and accolades, other noteworthy activities that contribute to the visibility and prominence of the discipline, and strong endorsements from referees of high standing.

 Evidence of excellence in teaching will be provided through teaching accomplishments, the teaching dossier submitted as part of the application including a strong teaching statement, sample course materials, and teaching evaluations, as well as strong letters of reference.